mkrainerMAM/my_website/content/blogs/blog3.md

 slug: tempus
 title: Covid
 ---
+The goal of this project was to illustrate the Covid-19 death rates for different age groups and both genders.
 After having imported and looked at the date, I discovered many different forms of unknowns and decided to clear the dataframe by removing those.

 ```{r, covid_death_rate2, fig7, fig.width = 12, fig.height=7}